vastgroup/vast-tools/README.md

 Where for example the first event HsaEX0008312 in the BOD1L gene has multireplicate point estimate for SampleA of 0.12 and 0.7 for SampleB.
-While this gives an expected value for the difference of Psi (deltaPsi) between SampleA and SampleB of -0.57, there is only a 0.95 probability that |deltaPsi|
-is greater than 0.3.
+While this gives an expected value for the difference of Psi (deltaPsi) between SampleA and SampleB of -0.57, the minimum value (`MV`) for |dPsi| at 0.95 is 0.3, meaning that there is a 0.95 probability that |deltaPsi| is greater than 0.3.
 Use this value to filter for events that are statistically likely to have at least a minimal difference of some magnitude that you deem to be biologically relevant.

 ![Diff](https://raw.githubusercontent.com/vastgroup/vast-tools/master/R/sample_data/DiffExample.png "Example")